Comprehensive Periodic Evaluation of Tenured Faculty Guidelines

 Preparation of the Review Packet — a listing of essential and optional elements to include in the review packet prepared by tenured faculty.

-Cover Sheet and Checklist — a summary of required and optional materials to be submitted for the purposes of CPE review.
+Checklist — a summary of required and optional materials to be submitted for the purposes of CPE review.

 Schedule for CPE Review

 Each tenured faculty member, including those appointed to part-time administrative positions (e.g. chair or associate dean) will undergo a CPE review in the sixth year following the previous comprehensive review, whether that review be the awarding of tenure, the promotion to full professor, or the previous CPE review.